promesoft/Kicad-BiquadFilter/README.md

 Wishlist for Rev B
  - should handle connectors and Potmeters on the PCB
+ - Potmeters should have optional resistor in series and parallel
  - Focus on Eurorack compatibility
  - Mono filter
  - VCF option